California Immigrant Integration Initiative (CIII)

 About the California Immigrant Integration Initiative

-Launched in 2007, the California Immigrant Integration Initiative (CIII) seeks to advance the civic and economic integration of immigrants by strengthening the immigrant integration infrastructure in communities across California.
-Through quarterly meetings and other ongoing programming, CIII facilitates funder engagement, peer-to-peer learning, and member-led initiatives that allow foundations to drill deep on specific issues and strategies—and target their work geographically.
-CIII also creates opportunities for funders to leverage the collective impact of their funding—and their leadership—to advance their institutional goals and energize the immigrant funding field, and it has become a model for peer-learning and collaboration for grantmakers from across the country.
+Launched in 2007, the California Immigrant Integration Initiative (CIII) seeks to advance the civic and economic integration of immigrants by strengthening the immigrant integration infrastructure in communities across the state.
+Through quarterly meetings and other programming, CIII facilitates funder engagement and member-led initiatives that help foundations to drill deep on specific issues and strategies—and target their work geographically.
+CIII creates opportunities for funders to leverage the collective impact of their funding—and their leadership—to advance their institutional goals and energize the immigrant funding field, and it has become a model for peer-learning and collaboration for grantmakers from across the country.

 How does GCIR support CIII?

-GCIR provides CIII members with support, information resources, and networking opportunities to advance the group’s goals and interests, as well as to cull best practices that can be shared with funders in other parts of the country.
+GCIR provides CIII members with technical assistance, individualized consultation, information resources, and networking opportunities to advance the group’s goals and interests, as well as to cull best practices that can be shared with funders in other parts of the country.
 We also organize briefings and site visits that examine a geographic region and/or issue area in greater depth.

 Who is involved in CIII?

-CIII currently has over two dozen members, including statewide and local funders from across the state, with the largest concentration in the San Francisco Bay Area.
-The groups’ listserv has nearly 100 members who receive regular updates and information about issues and events related to immigrants and immigrant integration in California and beyond.
+CIII is made up of statewide and local funders from across California, including community, family, and private foundations.
+The groups’ listserv reaches more than 150 individual members, bringing regular updates and information about issues and events related to immigrants and immigrant integration in California and beyond.

-In 2013, CIII members formed four funder-led committees to facilitate communication and coordination between quarterly meetings.
-The committees include:
+CIII members can engage with several funder-led committees to facilitate communication and coordination between quarterly meetings:

 - Legal/Direct Services Infrastructure